Putyla: History

 The town of Putyla was first mentioned in 1501 along with other local settlements, which the Polish Crown gave to Ioan Tăutu for settling the peace between Poland and Principality of Moldavia.
-In 1817, the local villagers complained to Holy Roman Emperor Francis II that they have had their taxes increased the past 10 years.
+In 1817, the local villagers complained to Austrian Emperor Francis II that they had their taxes increased the past 10 years.
 In 1843, the villagers were informed that they could no longer use and cultivate the nearby forest, after which an uprising occurred, resulting in the imprisonment of 14 local leaders.

 Until 18 July 2020, Putyla served as an administrative center of Putyla Raion.
 The raion was abolished in July 2020 as part of the administrative reform of Ukraine, which reduced the number of raions of Chernivtsi Oblast to three.
 The area of Putyla Raion was merged into Vyzhnytsia Raion.

+Until 26 January 2024, Putyla was designated urban-type settlement.
+On this day, a new law entered into force which abolished this status, and Putyla became a rural settlement.